w3nest/mkdocs-ts/doc/assets/tutorials.notebook.import-utils.md

 installed by WebPM.
 </note>

+---

 ## A 2D Chart Helper

-The following cell defines a function to render a scatter plot using the
+The following cell defines a function to render a scatter plot using the <ext-link target='chartjs'>Chart.js</ext-link>
-<a target='_blank' href="https://www.chartjs.org/">Chart.js</a> library.
+library.

 **Function overview**